 Just like Botox, Dysport® is an prescription injectable treatment that contains purified derivatives of botulinum toxin.
 When carefully injected in small doses, Dysport® temporarily relaxes the muscles in the upper face to minimize wrinkles, creases and frown lines.
 Dr. Theocharides will place a single injection into 5 strategic points between and above the eyebrows.
 The active ingredient in Dysport® will temporarily prevents muscle contractions that cause frown lines, leaving the rest of your face to move naturally.
 Dysport® is for patients that do not want wrinkles nor do they want a “frozen look”.
 Dysport® is known for giving very natural and subtle results.
 The treatment is fast and easy.
 It takes between 10 and 20 minutes and most patients see results within 3 to 5 days.* There is minimal downtime after the treatment so you will be able to go about your day after the injection.
 Dysport® can last up to 4 months in most patients.*

 Dysport® vs. Botox®

 In general, Dysport® vs. Botox® are very similar.
 They both contain a slightly different chemical variation of botulinum toxin which is used to relax the muscle that cause frown lines, forehead lines and crows feet.
-Numerous studies have been done to compare the benefits of Dysport® and Botox® and determine which is best.
+Numerous studies have been done to compare the benefits of Dysport® vs. Botox® to determine which is best.
 Patients of Dysport® report results with in 3-5 days where Botox® patients don’t report results until day 5-8.* The overall findings are that both treatments yield similar benefits and results.
 Determining which is best should be decided between the individual patient and cosmetic doctor, based on the specific condition, needs and goals of that patient.